Annual Notification of Student Privacy (FERPA)

 - To accrediting organizations to carry out their functions.

-- To your parents if they claim you as a dependent for income tax purposes.
+- To the student’s parents if they claim the student as a dependent for income tax purposes.

-NOTE: The University will make a reasonable effort to notify you or a designate of the order or subpoena in advance of compliance.
+Note: The University will make a reasonable effort to notify the student or a designate of the order or subpoena in advance of compliance.